 Day 1: Bikaner

-The first place you need to travel to on your vacation to this vibrant state is Bikaner, It is a quaint little town, which is not that popular amid tourists and can also be considered as an offbeat travel destination.
+The first place you need to travel to on your vacation to this vibrant state is Bikaner, which is not that famous amongst tourists and can also be considered as an offbeat travel destination.
 If you are someone who loves playing with sand and taking a camel ride then Bikaner is the city, because from here the sand dunes of India start.
 Junagarh Fort, Lalgarh Palace,Kani Mata Temple in Deshnok (Also Known as the Rat Temple), Shri Laxminath Temple, Bhandasar Jain Temple, Devi Kund Sagar, and Rampuria Haveli are the places, which are a must visit and can be explored in a day.

 Pro Tip: Start early and cover all the places in daylight and don’t forget to take your sunglasses.